Jiawei-Fu/academic_website/content/authors/admin/_index.md

 title: Jiawei Fu
 ---

 Hi~ I am a Phd candidate in Politics at NYU.
-My research interest
+I am interested in a variety of topics in social science.
+In Methodology, I primarily study causal mechanism and moderation.
+I am working on how to use a simple identification strategy to simultaneously estimate treatment and mediated effects.

-In Methodology, I study causal mechanism and heterogeneity.
+In formal theory, I am particularly interested in deliberation and debate.
+Substantively, I study bureaucracy and inequality, with a special focus on China.

 You can reach me via email: [jf3739@nyu.edu](mailto:jf3739@nyu.edu).